HuzaifaNawaid/Cognito-Spec/README.md

 # Cognito-Spec

-A multi-agent web application built with Streamlit and OpenAI's Agent SDK, featuring intelligent AI agents powered by Firebase backend.
+A multi-agent web application Where Four AI Agents Transform Requirements Engineering!

 ## 📋 Overview

-Cognito-Spec is an advanced multi-agent system that leverages OpenAI's Agent SDK to create intelligent, collaborative AI agents.
+Cognito-Spec is an advanced multi-agent system that works like a full RE team, ensuring every requirement is captured, clarified, structured, and validated without the usual gaps or inconsistencies.leverages OpenAI's Agent SDK to create intelligent, collaborative AI agents.

 Built on Streamlit for a seamless web interface, this application demonstrates the power of orchestrating multiple AI agents working together to solve complex tasks while maintaining persistent data storage through Firebase.

+## 📋 Agents description

+🎯 Agent 1 - The Elicitor: Conducts conversational interviews with context-aware questioning, ensuring no stakeholder insight is missed
+🔍 Agent 2 - The Analyzer: Performs real-time classification, detects conflicts, and runs completeness checks as requirements flow in
+📋 Agent 3 - The Specifier: Generates professional requirement documents automatically, structured and ready to use ✅ Agent 4 - The Validator: Conducts thorough gap analysis and completeness verification before you ship

 Live Demo: https://cognito-spec.streamlit.app/

 ## 🛠️ Tech Stack